 Campanology is the art of ringing church bells.
 You will have heard these at Sunday services and at weddings at Daresbury Church.

-Practices take place every 1st and 3rd Monday evening of the month between 7:30pm and 9:00pm.
+Practices take place every Monday evening between 7:30pm and 9:00pm.
 We are currently recruiting new or experienced ringers to join our band so if you’re interested then come and have a go!
+We also have a visiting group of bellringers on the second Tuesday of the month.

 For more information contact